-Dan received his BA from Cornell University and his MBA cum laude from Fordham University.
+Dan received his MBA cum laude from Fordham University and BA from Cornell University.
 He is the author of The Age of Convergence (2013), a collection of essays about the information economy and its impact on enterprise, business building, entrepreneurship, technology, markets, valuations, and finance.

-Previous to joining the Technology Group, Yoav worked at CIBC’s Leveraged Finance Group where he executed various financing transactions such as high yield, mezzanine and bank debt offerings; mergers and acquisitions, restructuring advisory assignments, and private equity investments.
+Previous to joining the Technology Group, Yoav worked at CIBC’s Leveraged Finance Group where he executed various financing transactions such as high yield, mezzanine, bank debt offerings, mergers and acquisitions, restructuring advisory assignments, and private equity investments.

 Yoav is a lawyer, who practiced for over a year with M. Seligman & Co. in Tel Aviv.
 He holds an MBA from the NYU Stern School of Business and a joint degree in Law and Economics from Tel Aviv University.

-Mr. Robinson joined Oberon Securities in 2013 with more than 15 years commercial real estate experience encompassing real estate credit rating analysis, capital markets, and investment banking.
-Before joining Oberon Mr. Robinson was a partner at the middle market real estate advisory firm Cadence Capital Group where he was involved in advisory and capital raising engagements totaling over $900 million supporting a range of investment opportunities including acquisitions, note purchases, and property development.
-Prior to Cadence he was a key member of the Citigroup real estate investment banking team and instrumental in securitization and syndication of various secured high-yield and unsecured corporate debt commitments ranging from $50 million to over $5 billion.
+Scott joined Oberon Securities in 2013 with more than 15 years commercial real estate experience encompassing real estate credit rating analysis, capital markets and investment banking.
+Before joining Oberon, Scott was a partner at the middle market real estate advisory firm Cadence Capital Group, where he was involved in advisory and capital raising engagements totaling over $900 million supporting a range of investment opportunities including acquisitions, note purchases and property development.
+Prior to Cadence, he was a key member of the Citigroup real estate investment banking team and instrumental in securitization and syndication of various secured high-yield and unsecured corporate debt commitments ranging from $50 million to over $5 billion.

-Mr. Robinson’s earlier experience also includes positions in REIT and CMBS credit analysis at Standard & Poor’s; sell-side equity research at Macquarie Capital; acquisitions at Advanced Real Estate Services; and financing at BRT Realty Trust.
+Scott’s earlier experience also includes positions in REIT and CMBS credit analysis at Standard & Poor’s, sell-side equity research at Macquarie Capital, acquisitions at Advanced Real Estate Services, and financing at BRT Realty Trust.

-Mr. Robinson received a Bachelor of Science in Economics, with a minor in Accounting, from the University of California, Riverside, and a Master of Science in Real Estate Finance from New York University.
+Scott received a Bachelor of Science in Economics with a minor in Accounting from the University of California, Riverside, and a Master of Science in Real Estate Finance from New York University.
 He currently serves on the Board of Directors of Monmouth Real Estate Investment Trust (NYSE: MNR) and is a Clinical Professor at NYU’s Schack Institute of Real Estate.

-Prior to co-founding Oberon, Nicole was head of US operations for Kentech Ventures, an Israeli-based VC, where she was successful helping start-up software companies identify business opportunities, forge strategic relationships, amend and execute their business plans and source capital.
-Prior to joining Kentech, Nicole spent nearly 7 years working on Wall Street as a senior equity analyst on both the buy and sell-side.
-Nicole is an expert on Internet, e-commerce, enterprise software, contract manufacturing and IT services companies and wrote the definitive tome on the Information Security space in early 1998, while she was a Vice President/Director of Technology Research at CIBC Oppenheimer & Co.
+Prior to co-founding Oberon, Nicole was head of the U.S. operations for Kentech Ventures, an Israeli-based VC, where she was successfully helping start-up software companies identify business opportunities, forge strategic relationships, amend and execute their business plans and source capital.
+Prior to joining Kentech, Nicole spent nearly seven years working on Wall Street as a senior equity analyst on both the buy and sell-side.
+Nicole is an expert on Internet, e-commerce, enterprise software, contract manufacturing, and IT services companies and wrote the definitive tome on the Information Security space in early 1998, while she was a Vice President / Director of Technology Research at CIBC Oppenheimer & Co.
 She started her finance career as an equity analyst on the buy-side at Hudson Capital Advisors, a firm which managed $1 billion in institutional assets.

 Nicole is a lawyer and holds a B.A. in Political Science from New York University.
 She began her career working at The Segal Company, the premiere multi-employer employee benefits consulting firm, drafting pension plans and welfare plans for unions and their employers.

-Bill joined Oberon in 2013 and has worked in investment banking since 1989 with a primary focus on technology, specifically IT Services and Communications Software after starting his career as a generalist.
-Bill has previously worked for Tucker Anthony, Prudential Securities and CIBC World Markets executing approximatey 75 financing and advisory assignments totaling over $7 billion.
+Bill joined Oberon in 2013 and has worked in investment banking since 1989 with a primary focus on technology, specifically IT Services and Communications Software, after starting his career as a generalist.
+Bill has previously worked for Tucker Anthony, Prudential Securities and CIBC World Markets, executing approximately 75 financing and advisory assignments totaling over $7 billion.
 Bill has also worked as the CFO of a private manufacturing company and a public sports event marketing company, both of which were sold.